 - Check expiration dates: Car seats are made to last for years, but they don’t last forever.
-Materials break down over time with use, and can become weak and unreliable in a crash.
+Materials break down over time with use and can become weak and unreliable in a crash.
 If you’re reusing car seats among multiple siblings, you may discover that your car seats are out of their safe operating lifespan.
 Most car seats last five years or more.
 Be sure to check the bottom of your car seat to find out if the seat you want to use is still good or not.
 Expired car seats should have their straps cut and disposed of.

-- Never buy a used seat: Car seats aren’t like cars that can be used for years by one owner and passed on to the next one.
+- Never buy a used seat: Car seats aren’t like cars that can be used for years by one owner and passed on to the next.
 A car seat could have a questionable past that won’t show up in a cursory inspection of the seat.
 Straps may have been washed and weakened, and the seat may have even been involved in a crash.
 To avoid the dangerous unknown factors of a used car seat, always buy new.
-If you must by used, only purchase a seat from someone you know well and trust, and inspect the seat for visible damage or missing parts.
+If you must buy used, only purchase a seat from someone you know well and trust, and inspect the seat for visible damage or missing parts.
 Ask them if the seat has ever been involved in an accident, even a minor one.
-You should also research any recalls, and find out if the seat has been repaired accordingly.
+You should also research any recalls and find out if the seat has been repaired accordingly.

 - Avoid bulky clothing: In an accident, clothing can compress, allowing car seat straps to loosen.
-That means your child can slip out of their car seat harness, or experience more force than they would if their straps remained tight on their body.
+That means your child can slip out of their car seat harness or experience more force than they would if their straps remained tight on their body.
 Avoid allowing your child to wear bulky clothing, particularly squishy winter coats, while in their car seat.
 If a jacket is a must, consider one that is made of dense, thick fabric such as fleece or wool rather than a puffy material like down filled jackets.
-Children can also wear jackets backwards once they are securely strapped into their car seat, or you can use a blanket in the car.
+Children can also wear jackets backward once they are securely strapped into their car seat, or you can use a blanket in the car.

 - Replace seats after any accident: You’ve just walked away from a minor fender bender.
 Your kids were in the car, but you don’t see any damage to the seats.
 They’re probably fine, right?
 Maybe — but maybe not.
-The National Highway Traffic Safety Administration says that car seats may not need to be replaced after a minor crash, but many car seat manufacturers still recommend a replacement, so you should do so if you are able to.
+The National Highway Traffic Safety Administration says that car seats may not need to be replaced after a minor crash.
+However, many car seat manufacturers still recommend a replacement, so you should do so if you can.
 Insurance companies should replace car seats at no cost to you as long as you request that they do it.
 If they are not forthcoming with a replacement, most common after a minor accident with no visible damage to the car seat, it may be helpful to show them documentation from your car seat’s manufacturer that a replacement is recommended in any crash.

 - Get professional help: Even if you think you’re doing everything right with your car seat, there’s still a good chance you’ve gotten something wrong.
 And with car seats, mistakes can be deadly.
-Get your car seat inspected and find out how to correctly install and use it.
+Get your car seat inspected and find out how to install and use it correctly.
 Remember to continue to do this as your children get older, not just when you’re installing their initial infant car seat.

 - Never leave your child alone in the car, even for a minute: If you leave your vehicle, so should your child.
-Temperatures can rise to heat stroke levels or even death in a matter of minutes, and it’s too easy to forget your child is in the vehicle once they’re out of your sight.
+Temperatures can rise to heatstroke levels or even death in a matter of minutes, and it’s too easy to forget your child is in the vehicle once they’re out of your sight.
 There is also the danger that your vehicle will be stolen with your child in it, or your child may be abducted from an unlocked vehicle while you’re out of sight.